au-ts/libvmm/examples/rust/README.md

-It should also be noted that this example makes use of the [rust-seL4](https://github.com/coliasgroup/rust-seL4/) project's support for seL4CP, which is subject to change.
+It should also be noted that this example makes use of the [rust-seL4](https://github.com/coliasgroup/rust-seL4/) project's support for Microkit, which is subject to change.

 ## Building the example